Gender digital divide

-Gender digital divide refers to the inequalities in access to, use of, and participation in digital technologies and the technology sector based on gender.
-It encompasses disparities in digital skills, internet access, representation in computing and STEM fields, and exposure to gender-biased technologies such as artificial intelligence and voice assistants.
-The divide is shaped by broader socio-economic, cultural, and educational factors and is more pronounced among women and gender minorities in developing countries, rural areas, and lower-income populations.
-Despite global efforts to close this gap, significant challenges remain, including patriarchal norms, safety concerns, affordability issues, and limited access to digital education.
-Addressing the gender digital divide is considered essential for achieving broader gender equality, inclusive economic development, and equitable digital transformation.
+Gender digital divide is defined as gender biases coded into technology products, technology sector, and digital skills education.
+It can refer to women's and other gender identity's use of, and professional development in computing work.
+The gender digital divide has changed throughout history due to social roles, economics, and educational opportunities.
+As the gender spectrum continues to exist more prominently in social and professional spaces, the inclusion of other identities is an important area of concern in these types of conversations.
+These other identities can include any other than cis-gender male.
+Non-binary people make up a significant portion of the population and their existence is affected by the digital divide nonetheless.

 Background

 Education systems are increasingly trying to ensure equitable, inclusive, and high-quality digital skills, education, and training.
 Though digital skills open pathways to further learning and skills development, women and girls are still being left behind in digital skills education.
 Globally, digital skills gender gaps are growing, despite at least a decade of national and international efforts to close them.
 The economic and political interests of its indicators have also been questioned.